maxcarter/REST-UP/README.md

 ## Features

-* MySQL database preset
-* Protection against MySQL injection
 * Supports basic CRUD (Create Read Update Delete) operations
 * Supports HTTP requests GET POST PUT and DELETE
 * Can interact with anything that can send an HTTP request
+* Data is returned in JSON (JavaScript Object Notation) format
+* MySQL database preset
+* Protection against MySQL injection
 * Interfacing with new tables is as simple as adding new models
+* Customizable controllers to interface with other databases

 ## Installation